asyncee/swagger_codegen/readme.md

 for [PetStore](http://petstore.swagger.io:8080/) Api in example directory of a project.

 ### Work in progress

 Though library gives nice results for generated API, it is still in development.
 Some tests are missing.
 API is a subject to change until stable release.

 Anyway backward compatibility will be kept as most as possible.

+The code in not optimized yet and mostly dirty because the project was born as a holiday prototype.

+Also `example` directory may be out of sync with actual generated code.